Mountains of France

 - Meals other than described

-Your hotels for this tour are a mixture of modern and traditional hotels, many of which we have used many times.
+Your hotels for this tour are a mixture of modern and traditional hotels, most of which we have used many times.
 They have been chosen for their locations and being motorcycle-friendly, and have either 3 or 4 star ratings.
 All accommodation is en-suite and includes the facilities you would expect of hotels of this class.
 Your stay includes use of the hotels' leisure facilities including swimming pools so you may wish to take your swimming gear.

-The tour itinerary is based on a Portsmouth to France crossing with the option* to use a Eurotunnel crossing. (see departure choice)
+The tour itinerary is based on a Portsmouth to France crossing but (see departure choice)

-Monday 28th June : an early ferry arrival soon gets us under way on our cross country route along the banks of the Loire and past some of the fantastic Chateaux of the region, we stop for the night at our hotel overlooking a medieval town in the Loire valley.
+Monday 27th June : an early ferry arrival soon gets us under way on our cross country route along the banks of the Loire and past some of the fantastic Chateaux of the region, we stop for the night at our hotel overlooking a medieval town in the Loire valley.
 (218 miles).
-Those taking the Eurotunnel route (350 miles) will meet us at the hotel, where on arrival, you can relax and enjoy a swim in the hotel’s pool, or maybe take a walk around this lovely historic town.
+On arrival, you can relax and enjoy a swim in the hotel’s pool, or maybe take a walk around this lovely historic town.
 Time to enjoy a drink on the hotel terrace before sitting down to our evening meal.
 3 star hotel, Dinner, B&B.